artnc/personal-website/src/blog/_posts/2018-12-30-bash-style.md

 - **Prefer `shift` to `$2`.** Calling `shift` immediately after reading each command-line argument lets you always refer to them as `$1`, which removes the need for a reader of your code to mentally keep track of argument indices and reduces the chance of making mistakes when adding or removing arguments.

-- **Never read the same value from `$1` twice.** If you're going to use a command-line argument multiple times, it's a good defensive practice to immediately store it into a named variable - especially when your program accepts multiple arguments.
+- **Never read the same value from `$1` twice.** If you're going to use a command-line argument multiple times, it's a good defensive practice to immediately store it into a named variable&mdash;especially when your program accepts multiple arguments.

 - **Print logging messages to stderr in color.** This avoids tainting stdout and makes your logs easier to read and debug.